metablaster/WindowsFirewallRuleset/README.md

 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned -Force
 ```

-14. Now that rules are applied you may need to adjust some of them in Local Group Policy,
+14. Now that rules are applied you might need to adjust some of them in Local Group Policy,
-not all the rules are enabled by default and you may want to toggle default Allow/Block behavior for
+not all the rules are enabled by default and you might want to toggle default Allow/Block behavior for
 some rules, rules for programs which do not exist need to be made additionally.

-15. If you're unable to connect to internet, you can temporarily open outbound firewall in GPO,
+15. If you're unable to connect to internet after applying these rules you have several options:

-that should work, if not and you're unable to troubleshoot the problem,
+* you can temporarily open outbound firewall in GPO or [disable firewall](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/Readme/DisableFirewall.md)
+* you can troubleshoot problems as explained [HERE](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/Readme/NetworkTroubleshooting.md)
-then reset firewall as explained before and take a look into `Readme` folder.
+* reset firewall as explained [HERE](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/Readme/ResetFirewall.md)
+* take a look into `Readme` folder for more troubleshooting options

 ## Where are my rules?